nsrau/azure-docs.it-it/articles/batch/batch-hpc-solutions.md

 <properties
-   pageTitle="Soluzioni Batch e HPC nel cloud | Microsoft Azure" description="Informazioni sugli scenari Batch e High Performance Computing (HPC e Big Compute) e sulle opzioni per le soluzioni in Azure" services="batch, virtual-machines, cloud-services" documentationCenter="" authors="dlepow"
+   pageTitle="Batch and HPC solutions in the cloud | Microsoft Azure" description="Learn about batch and high-performance computing (HPC and Big Compute) scenarios and solution options in Azure" services="batch, virtual-machines, cloud-services" documentationCenter="" authors="dlepow"